September 12, 2012

 Paranorman

-I wasn't sold by the trailers, but I ended up really enjoying it.
-The designs are great, both in the characters and the overall environments.
-They're full of unusual shapes and angles, and the result is a rare film with a genuinely unique look to it.
-The story and characters felt pretty familiar, but the filmmakers did manage to put in a couple of clever twists.
+Despite the main character being annoyingly passive and whiny for most of the film, I liked it.
+The designs are great, both in the characters and their environments.
+They're full of unusual shapes and angles, and the result is a film with a really unique look to it, which is rare.
+I want to get the art book.
+The story and characters felt pretty familiar, but the filmmakers did throw in a couple of clever twists.
 The ending sequence was genuinely creepy, and featured really impressive animation.
 Overall Paranorman was truly a breath of fresh air in American animation.
-I'm now interested in what else Laika has done, which means I'll have to finally see Coraline.
+I'm now interested in what else Laika has done, which means I have to finally see Coraline.

 Download